gvoulgaris0/WavePart/README.md

 Set of Matlab(r) functions for the partition of directional wave spectra to its wind and different swell components.
 The partitions are initially identified using a watershed defining algorithm  and then are modified following mostly the method described in Hanson and Phillips (2001).

+V1.1 October 2019.
+Corrected the following  errors: (i) in estimation mean period in waveparams.m; (ii) a coding bug in function   valley_min.m; (iii) added diagnostic parameter and number of partitions in waveparams.m

+V1.0 April 2019.
+Original Version

 Authors:
   Douglas Cahl and George Voulgaris
   School of the Earth, Ocean and Environment